kaushikdnath/facial_recognition/Readme.txt

 --add-host=host.docker.internal:host-gateway --container resolve to the host machine's IP, so your app can connect to DB

+#To generate using CPU set model="hog" and model="cnn" for GPU in face_location function
 # Generate Facial Features from "storage/images" folder
 python generateAndSaveFacialFeatures/FromDisk/index.py